Coursework Programmes : Frequently Asked Questions

 - Master of Science in Physics

-- Master of Science in Pharmaceutical Sciences and Technology
+- Master of Science in Pharmaceutical Science and Technology

 - Doctor of Pharmacy (PharmD)